Killamarsh murders: Evaluation of probationary practices

 Due to the fact that Bendall was on probation when he committed the murders, the HM Inspectorate of Probation conducted a Serious Further Offense review into the way the National Probational Service managed Bendall.
 Both it and a separate coroner's report expressed concerns about the lack of child safeguarding and domestic abuse checks conducted by the Probational Service in this case and inexperienced staff within the Probational Service among other issues.
+However it must be noted that Bendall was on probation due to an unrelated incident of arson.
+Information failed to be provided to the reviewing officers by senior staff, which clearly indicated the serious danger that Bendall posed to the public.

 Demolition

-On 21 July 2023, the properties where the murders took place were demolished on the orders of North East Derbyshire District Council, this was preceded by consultations of the council with local community members, residents of the area, and relatives of the victims.
+On 21 July 2023, the property where the murders took place was demolished, along with the property next door, on the orders of North East Derbyshire District Council.
+This was preceded by consultations of the council with local community members, residents of the area, and relatives of the victims.